ybashir/pycon_web/README.md

 * run ```python manage.py collectstatic```
 * run ```python manage.py runserver```

+There are a few additional things you need to do to get the homepage showing up in your local environment:

+* add all of the theme images to the media gallery.
+For this, log on to the local admin (typically http://localhost:8000/admin) the upload the entire hierarchy from /theme/static/img to the media gallery.
+Because we content authors to be able to modify the images themselves, we need to replicate them in the media library

+* create a new page called Home (with slug / in meta-data).
+The content for this page can be obtained from the staging site (Currently pycon.arbisoft.com) by logging in as admin and copying the source-html for home over to your local environment.

+Now your homepage should start appearing as you want.

 You can make changes to the code and submit a PR.
 Ill review your changes and integrate.